nikhilm/uvbook/source/threads.rst

-But a lot of existing code out there features blocking functions (for example a routine which performs I/O under the hood) to be used with threads if you want responsiveness (the classic one thread per client server model), and getting them to play with an event loop library generally involves rolling your own system of running the task in a separate thread.  libuv just provides a convenient abstraction for this.
+But a lot of existing code out there features blocking functions (for example a routine which performs I/O under the hood) to be used with threads if you want responsiveness (the classic 'one thread per client' server model), and getting them to play with an event loop library generally involves rolling your own system of running the task in a separate thread.  libuv just provides a convenient abstraction for this.

-Here is a simple example inspired by "node.js is cancer" [#]_.
+Here is a simple example inspired by `node.js is cancer`_.
 We are going to calculate fibonacci numbers, sleeping a bit along the way, but run it in a separate thread so that the blocking and CPU bound task does not prevent the event loop from performing other activities.

+.. rubric:: queue-work/main.c
 .. literalinclude:: ../code/queue-work/main.c
     :linenos:
     :lines: 17-29